Skip to main content

 • Think about your coverage needs, including how much health care you anticipate needing and whether your current level of life insurance provides enough protection.

 • Make sure your dependent information is correct in Workday and all your dependents are eligible.
-If adding dependents to coverage for the first time, submit dependent verification documents to HR Connect.
+If adding dependents to coverage for the first time, upload dependent verification documents within Workday or send to HRConnect@mosaicco.com.

 • Consider your FSA and HSA contribution amount and re-enroll if needed.
-Select an amount that will help you pay for your anticipated health care expenses with tax-free money.
+Select an amount that will help you pay for your anticipated health care or dependent care expenses with tax-free money.
 Learn how these accounts save you money.

-• Mosaic is offering employees the opportunity to receive electronically, Health and Wellness notices about your employee benefits.
+• Mosaic is offering employees the opportunity to receive Health and Wellness notices about your employee benefits electronically.
 Please go to Mosaic Connect and search "Electronic Health and Wellness Consent" to take action.

 TIP: Think about the whole cost